MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/github.md

 1. Create an Azure DevOps organization named after your GitHub organization or user account.
 It will have a URL like `https://dev.azure.com/your-organization`.
 1. In the Azure DevOps organization, create projects named after your repositories.
 They will have URLs like `https://dev.azure.com/your-organization/your-repository`.
-1. In the Azure DevOps projects, create pipelines named after the GitHub organization and repository they build, such as `your-organization.your-repository`.
+1. In the Azure DevOps Project, create pipelines named after the GitHub organization and repository they build, such as `your-organization.your-repository`.
 Then, it's clear which repositories they're for.

-Following this pattern, your GitHub repositories and Azure DevOps projects will have matching URL paths.
+Following this pattern, your GitHub repositories and Azure DevOps Projects will have matching URL paths.
 For example:

 | Service      | URL                                    |
 |--------------|----------------------------------------|